The Most Successful Photographers Spread Ideas

 Maybe I could use “Special Forces Communications Operative,” but you may think I do war photography.

-Maybe I take a risk, target an audience to serve, and find a title that works with that audience.
+Maybe I take a risk, target an audience, and find a title that works for that audience.
 Maybe with my seminary degree, I will go after the religious market and call myself a “Visual Evangelist” or “The Visual Preacher.”

 Successful Communication has four components.